 Welded wire metal, on the other hand:

-Not sure whether welded or woven wire is right for you?
-Contact us at Newark Wire Cloth today!
-With over a century of experience, our dedicated staff will guide you through your wire cloth purchase from start to finish.
+Not sure whether high-quality welded screen mesh or woven wire is best for you?
+Want to find out about our available woven wire mesh sizes?
+Contact our experts at Newark Wire Cloth today for more information!
+With over a century of experience, our dedicated staff is ready to guide you through your wire cloth purchase from start to finish.